mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 Steps this Job performs -

-1. Waits until targeted Tezos Node is ready and healthy in Kubernetes.
+1. Waits until targeted Mavryk Node is ready and healthy in Kubernetes.
 2. Deletes zip-and-upload job if it exists.
 This cleans up errored jobs and completed jobs.
 3. Deletes rolling tarball restore PVC.
 4. Deletes snapshot cache PVC.